 4. Release the emotion

 Fear, anger or sadness or any other emotion, are sensations getting stuck in the body.
 If they are not expressed and released constructively they build up in the body and cause physical symptoms or can be released in a non-constructive way, like losing your temper, yelling, being aggressive or making poor decisions, from messing up the next thing you do in your business, or eating too much chocolate, or drinking too much wine.

 The quickest and easiest way to release emotions is using EFT Tapping.
 Tap on the feeling and then on the thoughts behind it.
-Sometimes there can be so much emotion around that it is good to get the energy out in other ways, and there are lots of other ways, like punching pillows, yelling or screaming when no-one is around, doing exercise, shaking your whole body and these are all good ideas.
+Sometimes there can be so much emotion around that it is good to get the energy out in other ways, and there are lots of other ways, like punching pillows, yelling or screaming when no-one is around, doing exercise, shaking your whole body.
+These are all good ideas that work well.
 But I find that using EFT works so well and so quickly that it is possible that you will not need any other actions.
 Let’s tap away the feeling and the thinking that goes on behind the emotion.

 5. Tap away the negative thinking

 There are always thoughts behind the emotions.
 For example, if you are angry that you have to do something that you do not want to do, what are the thoughts behind that?
 Who is making you do it, why do you feel that you have to do it, why is this important?
 Keep looking for the thoughts behind the feelings.
 Tap on all the thoughts that come up, all the memories of what people have said to you in times past, right back to school days, and even earlier if you can remember.
 The times people have said that you will not be able to do something, that you are not good enough, that you can’t do numbers or write.
 Tap away all those thoughts, and the feelings that come up.

 6. Notice the resistance when it crops up